cohoe/workstation/README.md

 * smb-mount should be off (well, maybe. we must do research)

 ### Firewall
-* add udp/137 inbound connection from local subnet for firewall
-* add udp/1900 inbound connection from local subnet for firewall

 ### System Specific
 * fstab
-* PulseAudio was DOA with a crappy default.pa file on IG88.
-Whats up with that?

 ### Long-term
 * MIME Types (xdg-mime default foo.desktop foo/bar)